Spectre (Clinical) Download

 Note: If you arrived at this page directly using a search engine such as Google then this may not be the "Spectre" you are looking for.
 There are a few software packages called "Spectre".
 The "Spectre" you can download below is to do with clinical trials reporting.

 The clinical reporting macros were designed on the assumption that they would be used to analyse millions or even hundreds of millions of observations - so the macros are very quick and efficient and are ideal for analysing pooled clinical trials.
-They are possibly as much as 100x faster at analyzing data for pooled studies than your own in-house macros due to their special design to cope with huge volumes of data.
+They are possibly as much as 100x faster at analysing data for pooled studies than your own in-house macros due to their special design to cope with huge volumes of data.
 Also, they have a lot of statistical functionality built into them and they are very flexible in the way you can display these statistics.
 This collection of macros is probably the best candidate for a "standard" clinical reporting system since they can report both on small scale and very large scale volumes of data.
 I am not aware of a more efficient set of macros for analysis on huge volumes of data.
 Plus these macros have more statistical functionality than any other set of macros that I am aware of.

 Download